scaljeri/agario/README.md

     $> open coverage/lcov-report/index.html

 ## Commandline arguments
-There are many command-line-options available which I will explain next
+There are many command-line-options available which I will explain below

 ### --facebook
 Before using this option make sure you have a file called `facebook.json`.
 This